 And while she told him it was the second chance she'd always wanted, it was not at all when she'd wanted it.

 27-year-old Felix sat in between Halle and Harriet, the sleeves of his suit rolled up.
-Though a public figure, it'd take something special for him to wear his clothes the way his publicist pleaded with him to.
+Though a public figure, it'd take an occasion rather special for him to wear his clothes the way his publicist pleaded with him to.

-She'd called 22-year-old Felix over, telling him in anxious, excited breaths.
+She'd called then 22-year-old Felix over, telling him in anxious, excited breaths.
 "Let's go hunting."

-Maybe he'd been a touch gullible, thinking they could tell Clove not to kill and expecting her to comply.
+Maybe he'd been a touch gullible, thinking they could ask Clove not to kill and expect her to comply.
 They'd been halfway out the door when he'd heard the infant's wails.